 I draw my presentations, live on screen.
-The combination of drawing and storytelling makes it a fun, captivating, and educational experience.
+The combination of live drawing and storytelling makes it a fun, captivating, and educational experience.

+Yes!
 Workshops are for grades 3 and up.

-The workshop is an exercise in comics creation.
+My workshop is an exercise in comics creation.
 It uses both drawing and writing skills.
 Students’ work is shown on screen throughout the workshop, making for a lively workshop with lots of laughter and creativity.

-Best location for presentation?
+Best location for presentation